All Episodes

 Stop the tape.

-Let's say I were to take your suggestion as something useful and valuable.
+All right, sir, Mr. Dele Carpini, let's say I were to take your suggestion as something useful and valuable.

 Inform your viewers where he comes from.

-Inform your viewers whether he's a liberal, criticizing what he thinks is a conspiratorial conservative movie.
+Inform your viewers whether he's a liberal criticizing what he thinks is a conspiratorial conservative movie.

 I mean, if it's good for the goose, it's good for the gander.

-If conservatives in Hollywood have to identify their work, we're conservatives, and this has a conservative slant.
+If conservatives in Hollywood have to identify their work, we're conservatives and this has a conservative slant, then I think every liberal ought to be forced to do the same thing.

 I want to go back and correct something, folks.

-And they think, and they're out there trying to say that released a limball first limb, they're trying to imply Limbaugh was in on it.
+And they think, and they're out there trying to say that guy released a limbaugh first.

 Here's the bottom line.